V-Sekai/godot-llama/README.md

 Go to a github release, copy paste the addons folder to the demo folder.
 Restart godot editor.

-## SpeechToText
+## TextToText

-`SpeechToText` Node has a `transcribe` which gets a buffer that it transcribes.
+`TextToText` Node has a `transcribe` which gets a buffer that it transcribes.

 ## CaptureStreamToText

-`CaptureStreamToText` - extends SpeechToText and runs transcribe function every 5 seconds.
+`CaptureStreamToText` - extends TextToText and runs transcribe function every 5 seconds.

 ## Main thread